Junagarh Fort: History

-Karan Singh who ruled from 1631 to 1639, under the suzerainty of the Mughals, built the Karan Mahal palace.
+Raja Karan Singh son of Raja Sur Singh who ruled from 1631 to 1639, under the suzerainty of the Mughals, built the Karan Mahal palace.
 Later rulers added more floors and decorations to this Mahal.
-Anup Singh, who ruled from 1669–98, made substantial additions to the fort complex, with new palaces and the Zenana quarter (royal dwelling for females).
+Maharaja Anup Singh son of Raja Karan Singh who ruled from 1669 to 1698, made substantial additions to the fort complex, with new palaces and the Zenana quarter (royal dwelling for females).
 He refurbished the Karan Mahal with a Diwan-i-Am (public audience hall) and called it the Anup Mahal.
-Gaj Singh who ruled from 1746 to 1787 refurbished the Chandra Mahal (the Moon palace).
-Following him, Surat Singh ruled from 1787 to 1828 and he lavishly decorated the audience hall (see picture in info box) with glass and lively paintwork.
-Dungar Singh who reigned from 1872 to 1887 built the Badal Mahal (the weather palace) named so in view of a painting of falling rain and clouds (a rare event in arid Bikaner).
-Ganga Singh who ruled from 1887 to 1943 built the Ganga Niwas Palace, which has towers at the entrance patio.
+Maharaja Gaj Singh son of Maharaj Anad Singh who ruled from 1746 to 1787 refurbished the Chandra Mahal (the Moon palace).
+Following him, Maharaja Surat Singh son of Maharaja Gaj Singh ruled from 1787 to 1828 and he lavishly decorated the audience hall (see picture in info box) with glass and lively paintwork.
+Maharaja Dungar Singh son of Maharaj Lal Singh who reigned from 1872 to 1887 built the Badal Mahal (the weather palace) named so in view of a painting of falling rain and clouds (a rare event in arid Bikaner).
+General Maharaja Ganga Singh son of Maharaj Lal Singh who ruled from 1887 to 1943 built the Ganga Niwas Palace, which has towers at the entrance patio.
 This palace was designed by Sir Samuel Swinton Jacob.
 Ganga Singh's son Sadul Singh succeeded his father in 1943 but acceded to the Union of India in 1949.
 He died in 1950.

 Bikaner came under the suzerainty of the British Raj under a treaty of paramountcy signed in 1818, whereafter the Maharajas of Bikaner invested heavily on refurbishing their Junagarh fort.
 However, during the 18th century, before this treaty was signed, there was internecine war between rulers of Bikaner and Jodhpur and also amongst other Thakur, which was put down by the British troops.
 It is reported that during the attack by Jodhpur army, of the two entrances to the fort (one in the east and the other in the west), the eastern entrance and the southern rampart were damaged; marks of cannonballs fired are seen on the southern façade of the fort.